IoTkyoto/manual-management/docs/vis-manual/en/index.md

 -   If you specify the alert mail destination in the threshold setting, you can receive an email* of the alert notification when the value exceeds / below the threshold.

     *In Japanese, sorry!
 English version coming soon.
+The image below is an example of the content of the alert mail.

-    <span style="color: red;">Note: you can receive emails only while you are on the IoT.kyoto VIS page</span>
+    <span style="color: red;">Note: you can receive emails only while you are on the IoT.kyoto VIS page.</span>

 ![Alert mail example](../../images/vis-manual/en/alert_mail.png)